statechannels/speedrun-statechannels/README.md

 - `reimburseService`: the client creates a voucher for the recieved service, signs it, and returns it
 - `processVoucher`: the service provider recieves and stores vouchers

-The first two are complete - we will work on `processVoucher`, where the service provider examines returned payments, confirms their authenticity, and stores them.
+The first two are complete - we will work on [`processVoucher`](./packages/react-app/src/App.jsx#L457), where the service provider examines returned payments, confirms their authenticity, and stores them.

+-- NOTE that as the Guru, your UI doesn't reflect the payments, yet! --

 > 📝 Edit App.jsx to complete the `processVoucher()` function and secure this off-chain exchange.
 You'll need to recreate the encoded message that the client has signed, and then verify that the received signature was in fact produced by the client on that same data.